forestdb/forestdb.org/models/bayesian-data-analysis.md

 (barplot data-summary "data: proportion of 'Blicket!' responses")
 ~~~

-G. What can you conclude about the two ways of looking at parameters in this model's case?
-Do you think is relatively robust to different parameter settings?
+H. What can you conclude about the two ways of looking at parameters in this model's case?
+Do you think the model is relatively robust to different parameter settings?